ozanh/ugo/README.md

 More tests will be added.

-Optimizer will be improved to handle constant propagation after introducing `const` keyword.
+Optimizer will be improved to handle constant propagation.

 Dead code elimination will be added.